decenomy/DSW/CONTRIBUTING.md

-Contributing to Ultra Clear Core
+Contributing to UltraClear Core
 ============================

-The Ultra Clear Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The UltraClear Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.